Transfers between a candidate's committees

-Transfers between a candidate’s committees for more than one office
+Transfers between committees of a candidate seeking more than one office

-When an individual seeks election to more than one federal office during the same election cycle or overlapping election cycles, he or she must establish separate principal campaign committees and must maintain completely separate campaign organizations.
+When an individual seeks election to more than one federal office during the same election cycle or overlapping election cycles, the individual must establish separate principal campaign committees and must maintain completely separate campaign organizations.
 Contributors also have separate limits with respect to the separate campaigns of the same candidate.
 Special transfer rules apply to transfers between these committees.